hezy/ODR-example/README.md

 ## Example

-An example CSV file (`data.csv`) is provided with the script that produced it (`generate-fake-data.py`).
-The data represents measurements with uncertainties in both x and y variables.
+An example CSV file (`data.csv`) is provided with the script that produced it (`generate_fake_data.py`).
+The data represents synthetic measurements with uncertainties in both x and y variables, perfect for testing both implementations.

+### Example Results

-Running the script with the provided example data will produce the following output:
+Running either version with the provided example data will produce equivalent statistical results.
+The CLI version output:

 ```
 Regression Results: